 However, costs can quickly add up for more complicated procedures, as certain healthcare facilities in areas with large international tourist or expat populations have been known to inflate medical charges.

-Rely only on public Mexican healthcare
+2. Rely only on Mexican public healthcare

-Mexico has a public and a private healthcare system.
+Mexico has a public and private healthcare system.
 As an expat retiree, you will be classed as a legal resident, so you can access public healthcare schemes (INSABI or IMSS).

 INSABI – Instituto de Salud para el Bienestar